gomorpheus/morpheus-docs/provisioning/virtual_images/virtual_images.rst

   Storage Provider
     Location where the Virtual Image will be stored.
 Default Virtual Image Storage location is /var/opt/morpheus/morpheus-ui/vms.
 Additional Storage Providers can be configured in `Infrastructure -> Storage`.
   Cloud-Init User Data
     Accepts what would go in runcmd and can assume bash syntax.
+Example use: Script to configure satellite registration at provision time.
   Create Image
     Select FILE to select or drag and drop image file, or URL to download the image from an accessible URL.
 It is recommend to configure the rest of the settings below prior to uploading the source Image File(s).
   Permissions